ijudge-hub/ia-codyssey/docs/03-system-design.md

 Follow these rules.

 1. Identify the recipient's role before writing.
-2. Adapt tone, structure, and level of detail accordingly.
+2. Adapt the tone, structure, and level of detail according to the recipient.
 3. Never invent facts, dates, names, policies, or technical information.
 4. If essential information is missing, ask clarification questions before drafting the email.
-5. Separate confirmed facts from assumptions whenever appropriate.
+5. Clearly separate confirmed facts from assumptions whenever appropriate.
 6. Keep the email concise, professional, and actionable.
 7. Follow the requested output format exactly.

-Output Format
+**Output Format**

 - Subject
 - Email